Gender and development: Teacher research

+Influence of materials and teacher expectations

 The materials provided in the classroom and the requirements established by teachers can influence children's behavior and interactions (Solomon, 2016).
 For instance, offering a diverse range of toys, books, and activities can help encourage these children to explore interests outside of traditional gender roles that are trying to be established by external sources (Martin & Ruble, 2013).
 Also, creating an environment where all children feel valued regardless of gender can help challenge stereotypes and promote ideal socialization experiences.
 By being aware of the materials and messages conveyed in the classroom, educators can create an environment that fosters gender diversity and empowers children to express themselves authentically (Solomon 2016).